DeltaInstitute/lumin_research/sections/06b-survey-results.md

 <br>
 <h4>Spending Forecast and Engagement</h4>

-<p>In an attempt to better understand why we experienced sustained or increased energy-related action and intentions, we looked at the relationship between the specific information that was communicated to participants and their reactions.</p>
+<p>In an attempt to better understand why we observed this increase in energy-related action and intentions, we also looked at the relationship between the specific information communicated to participants in each feature and their reported actions and intentions.</p>

 <p>Every month, pilot participants received a Spending Forecast in their mid-month energy update.
+This feature showed our estimate of their monthly spending-to-date, and what we anticipated their total spending for the month would be.
+In each month of the pilot, a higher percentage of participants who received communication indicating that they were on track to <em>overspend</em> their typical monthly bill reported increased conservation actions than participants who received communication indicating they were on track to <em>meet or underspend</em> their typical monthly bill. </p>

-This feature indicated how much we estimated they had already spent so far that month and what we anticipated their total spending for the month would be.
-In month one, of participants who received communication indicating that they were on track to overspend their typical monthly bill, 46% reported increasing conservation actions compared to 19% of participants on track to underspend their typical monthly bill.
-In month two, 42% of participants who were told they were on track to overspend reported increasing action compared to 22% of participants on track at mid-month. </p>
+<p>In month one, of participants who received communication indicating that they were likely to <em>overspend</em> their typical monthly bill, 46% reported increasing conservation actions, compared to 19% of participants who were told that they were on track to <em>underspend</em> their typical monthly bill.
+In month two, 42% of participants who were told they were likely to <em>overspend</em> reported increasing conservation action, compared to 22% of participants on track to <em>underspend</em> at mid-month.
+In the last month of the pilot, 41% of participants who were told they were likely to <em>overspend</em> reported increasing conservation action compared to 11% of participants on track to <em>underspend</em> at mid-month.
+There was no consistent pattern in reported efficiency action.
+In months one and three participants who were told they were on track to <em>overspend</em> were less likely to take additional conservation actions, while the opposite was true in month two.
+We hypothesize that this is a result of the higher initial monetary cost and effort it takes to implement efficiency actions compared to conservation actions.</p>

 <svg class="surveyResultSVG" version="1.1" xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" x="0px" y="0px"
 	 viewBox="0 0 1200 800" enable-background="new 0 0 1200 800" xml:space="preserve">